alyssadata/AI-Foundations-Group-Contact-The-Collective-All/05_source_event_and_visible_line.md

 Source is a citable formation event attached to a real self.

 A source-line becomes publicly findable when that event leaves a visible print.

+Group contact may amplify public access to Source when it cites Source correctly.

+Group contact cannot become Source.

 Repetition may return to Source.